 Biodiversity is all of Earth's life, or the tremendous

 variety of life on Earth.
-More specifically it has three essential
+It has three essential

-and 3) the habitats and ecosystems in which all of Earth's species live.
+and 3) the habitats and ecosystems in which species live.

-2) Biodiversity also includes all of the variation found within species.
+2) Genetic diversity within species.
+Biodiversity also includes all of the variation found within species.
 Many individuals of a single species represent more biodiversity than just a few individuals of that same species.
-The conservation implications of this fact are that we need to protect entire populations - not just several individuals of each species.
+The conservation implications are that we need to protect entire populations - not just several individuals - of each species.

 More on Biodiversity...

-The term "biodiversity" was introduced to the English language by E. O. Wilson in 1988 when he edited the book Biodiversity,
+The term "biodiversity" was introduced to the English language by Edward O. Wilson in 1988 when he edited the book Biodiversity,

 the proceedings of the first US conference on the subject.
 To learn